whitallee/animal-family-backend/README.md

 This is very much a work in progress right now.
 Let's call it a Pre-Alpha-Alpha.
 If you'd like to collab in any way, please reach out!
 Find my contact info on [whitcodes.dev/contact](whitcodes.dev/contact).
 If you'd like to check out my first prototype, I've got it hosted on Vercel currently at [this](animal-family.vercel.app) link.
 Also the text-notification functionality is down, but I'll be working on that once I have this new backend up and running.

 ## To-Do List
-- DeleteAnimalByIdWithUserId
+- Implement delete functions and handlers
     - DeleteEnclosureByIdWithUserId
+        - RemoveEnclosureIdFromAnimalsByEnclosureIdWithUserId
+        - DeleteAnimalByEnclosureIdWithUserId
     - DeleteSpeciesByIdAsAdmin
     - DeleteHabitatByIdAsAdmin

-- Change all base route create and get functions to have AsAdmin functions instead
+- Change functions to have ...AsAdmin functions instead

-- Delete base routes like POST /animal that are unusable in prod
+    - CreateHabitat
+    - CreateSpecies
+    - GetAnimals
+    - GetEnclosures

+- Update all transaction functions to match the structure of DeleteAnimalByIdWithUserId with error handling

+- Add checks for creation endpoints to see if subject already exists

 - Implement the Tasks Feature